top of page

 ARDAT

 The Amity Relationship Dynamic Assessment Tool (ARDAT) helps professionals understand whether relationship dynamics in the couple relationship are more consistent with inter-parental conflict or domestic abuse.
-Supporting safer conversations, better decisions and pathways into support.
+A core feature is its side-by-side comparison of parental conflict dynamics and abusive dynamics.
+Supporting relational conversations and providing pathways to support.
+ARDAT is an early support framework for anyone working with families.

 What is ARDAT?